How I ended up having a large family

 In a culture where individualism reigns supreme, it can be difficult to raise children who don’t view themselves as the center of the universe.

 In a family of many, kids know that their individual wants and needs may be important, but they are cataloged among other people’s wants and needs too.
+For this reason I’ve found kids of larger families tend to be less entitled.

 The kids have a basic understanding that they are part of a group and the group needs come before any one person’s.
 Basic team skills like sharing are a built-in regular occurrence (in fact, my kids are not strangers to being given 1/4 of a dessert).